Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 Next, you can recursively nest spark maps inside other spark maps - as long as the inner map uses a different double-delimiter:

     ::Configuration::
+        %Description%Multi-line data must not introduct any unintended whitespace by the author%
+        %Keys have the
+same rules as values%That's just how the "boundary" formatting principle works =)%

         &&Display&&
             :width:1024:
             :height:768: